Battle of Palikao

-The Battle of Palikao (La bataille de Palikao; 八里桥之战 (八里橋之戰, Bālǐqiáo zhī zhàn, Battle of the Eight-Mile Bridge)) was fought at the bridge of Palikao by Anglo-French forces against the Qing Empire during the Second Opium War on the morning of 21 September 1860.
+The Battle of Palikao (La bataille de Palikao; 八里桥之战 (八里橋之戰, Bālǐqiáo zhī zhàn, Battle of the Eight-Mile Bridge)) was fought at the bridge of Baliqiao by Anglo-French forces against the Qing dynasty of China during the Second Opium War on the morning of 21 September 1860.
 It allowed Western forces to take the capital Beijing and eventually defeat the Qing Empire.

 Background

-The Anglo-French force had been trying for two years to get to Peking (modern-day Beijing).
-In 1858, the signing of the Treaty of Tianjin stopped the potential visit after capturing the Taku Forts that defended the Peiho River, which were returned to the Qing army.
+The Anglo-French force had been trying for two years to get to Beijing.
+In 1858, the signing of the Treaty of Tianjin stopped the potential visit after capturing the Taku Forts that defended the Hai River, which were returned to the Qing army.
 In 1859, an armed attempt to enter the river was stopped by barriers across the river that resulted in a dramatic defeat of the Anglo-French forces when they tried to recapture the forts from the river direction.

-Sailing from Hong Kong in July, the capture of the Taku Forts on 21 August 1860 had opened up the river route to Peking.
-The Chinese authorities at the fort had capitulated all 22 forts along the river as far as Tientsin (Tianjin), including that town.
+Sailing from Hong Kong in July, the capture of the Taku Forts on 21 August 1860 had opened up the river route to Beijing.
+The Chinese authorities at the fort had capitulated all 22 forts along the river as far as Tianjin, including that town.

-The aim of the Anglo-French expedition was to compel the Chinese government at Peking to observe the trade treaties signed between their governments at Tianjin in 1858, which included allowing the British to continue the opium trade in China.
+The aim of the Anglo-French expedition was to compel the Chinese government at Beijing to observe the trade treaties signed between their governments at Tianjin in 1858, which included allowing the British to continue the opium trade in China.
 Lieutenant General Sir Hope Grant was the British commander with Charles Cousin-Montauban in charge of the French.

 Battle

 The combined Anglo-French force marched in a leisurely manner from the Taku Forts, with the French on one side of the river, the British on the other.
-Tianjin was reached on 1 September 1860 and negotiations were opened with Peking.
+Tianjin was reached on 1 September 1860 and negotiations were opened with Beijing.

 The negotiators, led by Grant under a flag of truce, were captured by the Qing forces which led to an immediate cessation of negotiations.

 The army advanced from Tianjin with a cavalry screen and when they reached Chang-Kia-Wan they met a large Chinese army with a five-mile front.
 There was a skirmish between cavalry, then with the allied artillery silencing the Chinese artillery.
 The Chinese army scattered and retired.

-Two days later, on 20 September the cavalry discovered the Chinese army in a strong position in front of a canal connecting Peking with the Peiho River, with two bridges at Palikao.
+Two days later, on 20 September the cavalry discovered the Chinese army in a strong position in front of a canal connecting Beijing with the Hai River, with two bridges at Baliqiao.
 The allied army attacked frontally and the cavalry attacked from the left forcing the Chinese back over the two bridges.
 The Anglo-French force inflicted massive losses on the Qing army trapped by the canal.
 Beijing was invaded thereafter.

 On the Qing side, Sengge Rinchen's troops, including elite Mongolian cavalry, were completely annihilated after several doomed frontal charges against concentrated firepower from the allied forces.